Explore Our Garden Wildlife Blog

 What does all this mean?

 Feeding birds in the garden is very rewarding and you’ll start to notice the different ways the birds approach their meal as well as what they feed on.
 Try and spot which birds have what beaks and the differences between their preferred food and eating habits.
-Some will visit bird tables and bird feeders taking their time to feed on whatever bird food you put out, chasing off any birds trying to join them.
+Some will visit small bird tables and bird feeders taking their time to feed on whatever bird food you put out, chasing off any birds trying to join them.
 Others will only take to one feeder, eating peanuts but not the seeds and vice versa.
 Others still will dash in grabbing a single seed and quickly disappear just as fast as they arrived.
 While some birds will never visit the bird feeders but instead, hop around under them only ever picking up the scraps and spillage from the birds above.